Do you realize that when you get on your knees to pray you are actually going into battle? Ephesians 6:12 tells us:

-This week let’s take a close look at how we can elevate our prayer lives to a greater level!
+In this study, let’s take a close look at how we can elevate our prayer life to a greater level!

 Let us closely examine the closing section of Paul’s address to the church at Ephesus to learn how to increase our effectiveness in prayer.
 The passage is found in Ephesians 6:18:

-In this week’s home passage of Ephesians 6, Paul codifies the battle that all believers will face after being saved and remaining in the world; the title of fellow soldier is therefore a befitting metaphor of personal distinctiveness relative to the faithfulness of the believer post salvation.
+In this study’s home passage of Ephesians 6, Paul codifies the battle that all believers will face after being saved yet remain in the world.
+The title of fellow soldier is therefore a befitting metaphor of personal distinctiveness relative to the faithfulness of the believer post-salvation.

-All that in mind, note how this section of Ephesians begins (verse 6:10–13):
+With all of that explanation in mind, note how this section of Ephesians 6 begins:

-B. RIGHTEOUSNESS: personal holiness, righteous living, and uncompromising in biblical convictions, the spiritual warrior possesses an internal…
+B. RIGHTEOUSNESS, i.e., personal holiness, righteous living, and uncompromising in biblical convictions, the spiritual warrior possesses an internal…

-C. PEACE: which comes from, and having a reliance in, knowing who enlisted him or her as a soldier in the first place, which means they live their whole life by…
+C. PEACE, which comes from having a reliance in Who enlisted him as a soldier in the first place, which means he lives his whole life by…

-D. FAITH: and not by their own sight, or way of doing things.
-Scripture is what guides them, not selfish ambition; they live to achieve His desires, not their own.
-Accordingly, they are empowered mightily by the Holy Spirit because of their …
+D. FAITH, not by his own sight or way of doing things.
+Scripture is his guide, not selfish ambition; he lives to achieve His desires, not his own.
+Accordingly, he is empowered mightily by the Holy Spirit because of his…

-E. SALVATION: which means they are in intimate contact with their General.
-It follows that He has trained them and imputed certain specialty skills to each of them via the…
+E. SALVATION, which means he is in intimate contact with his General.
+It follows that He has trained him and imputed certain specialty skills to each spiritual warrior via the…

-F. WORD OF GOD: which is the only offensive weapon mentioned, is their continual source of knowledge for their specific assignment in battle.
+F. WORD OF GOD, which is the only offensive weapon mentioned, is his continual source of knowledge for his specific assignment in battle.